 Our students in Years 7 and 8 will follow the United Learning ‘Mastery Curriculum’ in English, Maths, Science, History, Geography, Computing, Music and PE.
 A mastery curriculum breaks the key knowledge relating to each subject area into units with clearly specified objectives, which are pursued until they are achieved.
 Students must demonstrate a high level of success on tests.

 At the end of Year 8, students choose their options and begin to study their GCSE subjects from Year 9.
 The options process begins in the January with assemblies to explain the option process and introduce new subjects that have not been taught at Key Stage 3.
 In February we hold a Parents ‘Careers and Information’ evening.
-Attendance to this is always in the high and is highly valued by all, giving students and parents the opportunity to meet subject leaders, further education providers and a wide range of business advisors.
+Attendance to this is always high and is highly valued by all, giving students and parents the opportunity to meet subject leaders, further education providers and a wide range of business advisors.
 In addition, parents and students may book in for one-to-one meetings with a member of the senior leadership team or pastoral team to review and discuss career aspirations and suitable GCSE options.

 Key Stage 4

 Years 9 to 11 are important years in preparing students for external examinations and for further education or apprenticeships.
-Having a three year Key Stage 4 allows us to devote extra time to Maths and English, however also ensures that students have maximum choice and can select up to 4 options for subjects studied.
+Having a three year Key Stage 4 allows us to devote extra time to Maths and English, however also ensures that students have maximum choice and can select up to four options for subjects studied.

-In Key stage 4 in addition to core subjects of Maths, English and Sciences and PE all students select four GCSE to study.
+In Key stage 4, in addition to core subjects of Maths, English and Sciences and PE all students select four GCSE to study.
 Year 11 students apply to enter our Sixth Form and select the A level / vocational subjects they wish to study.
-Students are encouraged to consider a full range of post 16 options available, however we are pleased that we have a strong relationship with our sister school Accrington Academy and its outstanding Post 16 provision.
+Students are encouraged to consider a full range of post-16 options available, however we are pleased that we have a strong relationship with our sister school Accrington Academy and its outstanding Post-16 provision.